Peppe/react-bakery/README.md

 ## How to run
 - Clone repository
+- Within root folder
-- Run `npm install` within root folder
+  - Run `npm install`
-- Run `bower install` within `public` folder
+  - Run `bower install`
-- Run `npm start` within root folder
+  - Run `npm start`

+## How to build to production
+  - If you are changing the path of where it will be deployed, change the homepage attribute in package.json
-- Run `npm run build` within the root folder to create a deployable package
+  - Run `npm run build` within the root folder
+  - send the build folder to a web server and rename it appropriately (react-bakery as default)

 ## Table of Contents